GemAfaWell/GemAfaWell/README.md

 - 👋 Hi, I’m @GeminiPowell
 - 👀 I’m interested in music, tech and books!
-- 🌱 I’m currently learning Front End Web Development and UI/UX
+- 🌱 I’m currently learning Front End Web Development (Udacity) and Cybersecurity Analysis (Coursera/IBM)
-- 💞️ I’m looking to collaborate on coding projects that will allow me to practice what I'm learning
+- 💞️ I’m looking to collaborate on coding projects that will allow me to practice what I'm learning and freelance or apprenticeship opportunities that will allow me to put my successes to work
+- I am currently intermediately proficient with HTML/CSS
 - 📫 How to reach me - by email (powell.gem.s@gmail.com)

 <!---